survivejs/react-book/manuscript/07_implementing_dnd.md

 * Capture `Note` id on `beginDrag`.
 * Capture target `Note` id on `hover`.
-* Trigger `onMove` callback on `hover` so that we can deal with the logic on higher level.
+* Trigger `onMove` callback on `hover` so that we can deal with the logic at a higher level.

 You can see how this translates to code below: